Understanding ATEX Zones for Gas & Dust

 Explosive Gas Atmosphere

-Mixture of the flammable substance with the air.
+A gas explosion can occur as a result of the mixture of a flammable substance with the air in the neccessary volumes, when an ignition source is present.
 Combustion is spread to the entire unburned mixture on ignition.
 Gas groups allow us to identify the explosive nature of a gas, so therefore there are a set of sub groups to collectively categorise gases based on their characteristics including their minimum ignition current and their maximum experimental safety gap.
 Gas groups can be seen below; IIC being the most dangerous, IIB and IIA.
-Fans must be rated as safe for the gas group in which they will be operating.

 Explosive Dust Atmosphere